UCSD-E4E/website2.0/projects/fishsense-lite/fishsense-lite.md

 FishSense Lite remains an active research and development project, with ongoing refinement informed by diver feedback and field deployments.

-If you would like to learn more about FishSense Lite or the SMILE Project, please contact **Christopher Crutchfield** at
+If you would like to learn more about FishSense Lite, please contact **Christopher Crutchfield** at
 [ccrutchf@ucsd.edu](mailto:ccrutchf@ucsd.edu).